shanelin0107/CIS-4130/README.md

 ## Project description

 In this porject, I'm going to do sentiment analysis to Amazon customer reviews data to classify customers attitude toward the products they bought.
-We want to know how's customers' thoughts and feeling behind their reviews to see the feedback of the products on Amazon.
-We need to clean the data and do text preprocessing and make them into a pipeline to prepare to train the model.
-We select to use logistic regression to create the model to complete this project.
-And in the end, we would also need to do visualization about project results and model performance graph to evaluate how's our model doing in the project.
+I want to know how's customers' thoughts and feeling behind their reviews to see the feedback of the products on Amazon.
+I need to clean the data and do text preprocessing and make them into a pipeline to prepare to train the model.
+I select to use logistic regression to create the model to complete this project.
+And in the end, I would also need to do visualization about project results and model performance graph to evaluate how's our model doing in the project.

 ## Data Acquisition

-We used AWS Command Line Interface to extract data from Kaggle to Amazon S3 Bucket.
+I used AWS Command Line Interface to extract data from Kaggle to Amazon S3 Bucket.
+I need to prepare our AWS Access Key Aand Secret Key ID.
+Then I define the region at "us-east-2" and output foramt choose "json".
+Once I download the data, it would be a zip file then I have to unzip it to our S3 Bucket.

-## data dictionary
+## Data dictionary

 1. marketplace- 2 letter country code of the marketplace where the review was written.
 2. customer_id- Random identifier that can be used to aggregate reviews written by a single author.